Announcing marimo AI:

 This is perfect for creating data dashboards, interactive reports, or analytical tools that non-technical stakeholders can use.
 The same notebook you used for exploration becomes a production-ready application with no additional coding required.
 Users see only the outputs, visualizations, and interactive elements - not the underlying code or development interface.

-Apps made with marimo also supports custom CSS styling, layout control, and the ability to hide or show specific cells.
-You can create professional-looking applications that feel like purpose-built web apps rather than exposed notebooks.
+Apps made with marimo also support custom CSS styling, layout control, and the ability to hide or show specific cells.
+You can create professional applications that look like custom web apps rather than exposed notebooks.

-Script mode allows marimo notebooks to run as standard Python scripts from the command line.
-Since marimo stores notebooks as Python files, you can execute them directly with python notebook.py, making them perfect for automation, batch processing, or integration into existing workflows.
+Since marimo stores notebooks as Python files, you can execute them directly with python notebook.py, making them well-suited for automation, batch processing, or integration into existing workflows.

 This capability bridges the gap between interactive analysis and production automation.
 The same notebook you use for data exploration can be scheduled as a cron job, called from other scripts, or integrated into data pipelines without modification.

-Script made with marimo respect the reactive execution model, ensuring that all dependencies are properly resolved even when running non-interactively.
-This means your automated processes benefit from the same consistency guarantees as your interactive sessions.
+Scripts made with marimo follow the reactive execution model, ensuring that all dependencies are properly resolved even when running non-interactively.
+It also means your automated processes benefit from the same consistency guarantees as your interactive sessions.

-WASM mode is powered by Pyodide, which brings the Python scientific stack to the browser.
-It doesn’t cover all the packages out there, but the most popular ones from the PyData stack are all supported by now.
+WASM is powered by Pyodide, which brings the Python scientific stack to the browser.
+It doesn’t cover all the packages, but the most popular ones from the PyData stack are supported.
 Users can interact with your notebook, modify parameters, and see results update in real-time, all while running completely client-side.
-This makes marimo notebooks incredibly portable and accessible, and you won’t need to worry about untrusted code for any users.
+This feature makes marimo notebooks incredibly portable and accessible, and you won’t need to worry about untrusted code from users.

-This mode is particularly valuable for educational content, demonstrations, or situations where you want to share interactive analyses without requiring recipients to install Python or manage dependencies.
-The notebook becomes a self-contained web application that works anywhere modern browsers are available.
+Primary use cases include education, demos, incremental or hybrid computing with remote servers, or sharing interactive analyses without requiring recipients to install Python or manage dependencies.
+The notebook becomes a self-contained web application that works on most modern browsers.

 # /// script